lnurl/luds/spec.md

 # LNURL: Lightning Network UX protocol

-`LNURL` is a bech32-encoded HTTPS query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as:
+`LNURL` is a bech32-encoded HTTPS/Onion query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as:

 - Requesting incoming channels
 - Logging in